Nepiki/Guides/(WIP)-Open-Season-(GBA).md

 * An enemy in red will randomly appear from the tents as well.
 That's the boss you need to hit.
 After enough hits on the boss, the tent he came out of will collapse and no longer spawn enemies.
 It's best to stick to a single tent, kill any enemies that come out, and wait for the boss to appear.
 Moving around too much puts you at risk of being hit by axe throwing enemies.
 The boss spawns at other locations where you're not more often but he will eventually spawn in front of you if you're patient.

-*Take out the top tents first.
+* Take out the top tents first.
 The bottom ones usually spawn shotgun shooters at the start and they can't shoot upwards.
 The top ones are more likely to spawn axe throwers and you don't want to be caught under one while waiting for the boss to appear.

-*If you take damage, dying will reset the fight and the attempt.
+* If you take damage, dying will reset the fight and the attempt.
 Leaving the area is not necessary to retry.

+* Obtained the moment the boss' HP reaches 0.

 ***